 - The Happiness Fallacy – Video essay about the hedonic treadmill, stoic philosophy and Allan Watt’s philosophy.

-- 10 Essential Drawing Materials for SERIOUS Beginners – A half-hour lesson into useful drawing materials to get, when starting with drawing.
+- 10 Essential Drawing Materials for SERIOUS Beginners – A half-hour lesson into useful drawing materials to get, when starting to draw.

 - Portrait of Lotte, 0 to 20 years – An updated version of the time-lapse video by Frans Hofmeester showing his daughter Lotte growing up from 0 to 20 years.

-- South Park, Season 23 (South Park) – Another funny season of this political incorrect TV show.
-This times covering stories like immigration, China, the anti-vaccination movement, or plant-based diets.
+- South Park, 23 – Another funny season of this political incorrect TV show.
+These times covering stories like immigration, China, the anti-vaccination movement, or plant-based diets.
+South Park

-- Tom Clancy’s Jack Ryan, Season 2 (Amazon Prime Video) – Good season with a lot of action.
+- Tom Clancy’s Jack Ryan, 2 – Good season with a lot of action.
+P

-- The Terror, Infamy (Amazon Prime Video) – I started watching the seconds season of The Terror.
-This time a group of Japanese prisoners in an US internment camp get haunted during WWII by a yūrei.
+- The Terror, 2 – I started watching the seconds season of The Terror.
+This time a group of Japanese prisoners in a US internment camp gets haunted during WWII by a Pyūrei.

-- Fleabag (Amazon Prime Video) – This British TV show is very funny.
+- Fleabag 1 2 – This British TV show is very funny.
 I enjoyed every minute of both (too short) seasons.
 Hopefully soon more of this.
+P

-- The Expanse, Seasons 2 & 3 (Amazon Prime Video) – I timed watching these two seasons exactly to be finished when the 4th season starts on December, 13th.
+- The Expanse, 2 3 – I timed watching these two seasons exactly to be finished when the 4th season starts on December, 13th.
+P

-- Mr. Robot, Season 4 (Amazon Prime Video) – This season has some really fantastic episodes.
+- Mr. Robot, 4 – This season has some really fantastic episodes.
 Two have a nearly perfect 10.0 score right now.
-I liked episode 405 in particular, because it is filmed without any talking.
+I liked episode 405 in particular because it is filmed without any talking.
+P

-- The End of the Fxxxing World, Season 2 (Netflix) – The second season of this British TV show is very funny and filled with black humour.
+- The End of the Fxxxing World, 2 – The second season of this British TV show is very funny and filled with black humour.
+N

-- Midnight Diner: Tokyo Stories, Season 2 (Netflix) – I already loved the first season of this Japanese TV show, which takes place in a Tokyo diner that opens between midnight to 7am.
-It’s a TV show with short stories, interesting dialogs and food.
+- Midnight Diner: Tokyo Stories, 2 – I already loved the first season of this Japanese TV show, which takes place in a Tokyo diner that opens between midnight to 7 am.
+It’s a TV show with short stories, interesting dialogs, and food.
+N

-- Seth Meyers: Lobby Baby (Netflix) – The Netflix comedy special of Seth Meyers.
+- Seth Meyers: Lobby Baby – The Netflix comedy special of Seth Meyers.
+N

-- Klaus (Netflix) – One of the best Christmas movies I’ve seen so far.
-The story, ideas, animation and artwork are amazing!
+- Klaus – One of the best Christmas movies I’ve seen so far.
+The story, ideas, animation, and artwork are amazing!
+N

 - The Laws of Human Nature (Amazon) – Robert Greene on understanding people’s drives and motivations, even when they are unconscious of them themselves.